Compass words like “North” are usable with various confusing partner words and adjective endings

 Outside of this use, lone compass words without the are likely to be understood as adverbs rather than nouns.
 Consider this:

 (c) Global warming means the Sahara is moving south.

-If south here was truly a noun, it would be the object of moving – naming something being moved – and would hence say nonsensically that the movement was of south rather than of the Sahara.
-The true meaning of south here is the adverb concept “in a southward direction” (see 120.
+If south here was truly a noun, it would be the object of moving – naming something being moved – and would hence indicate nonsensically that the movement belonged to south rather than the Sahara.
+The actual meaning of south here, of course, is “in a southward direction”, the idea of “direction” being a common one of adverbs (see 120.
 Six Things to Know about Adverbs).